jpwesselink/flughafen/README.md

 Build GitHub Actions workflows with full type safety, IntelliSense, and compile-time validation.
 Flughafen replaces error-prone YAML with a fluent, programmatic API.

-> **Status**: Approaching v1.0.
+> **Status**: v1.1 released.
 Core workflow building is stable.
 Reverse engineering and validation features under active development.

 ## What is Flughafen?